Military history of South Africa during World War II: Field Marshal and Prime Minister Smuts

 Field Marshal Jan Smuts was the only important non-British general whose advice was constantly sought by United Kingdom's war-time Prime Minister Winston Churchill.
-Smuts was invited to the Imperial War Cabinet in 1939 as the most senior South African in favour of war.
+Smuts was invited to the Chamberlain war ministry in 1939 as the most senior South African in favour of war.
 On 28 May 1941, Smuts was appointed a Field Marshal of the British Army, becoming the first South African to hold that rank.
-Ultimately, Smuts would pay a steep political price for his closeness to the British establishment, to King George VI, and to Winston Churchill which had made Smuts very unpopular amongst the Afrikaners, leading to his eventual downfall.
+Ultimately, Smuts would pay a steep political price for his closeness to the British establishment, to King George VI, and to Winston Churchill which had made Smuts very unpopular amongst the Afrikaners, leading to his eventual downfall, the rise of D.F Malan and the subsequent Apartheid government.

 Manpower

 With the declaration of war in September 1939, the South African Army numbered only 5,353 regulars, with an additional 14,631 men of the Active Citizen Force (ACF) which gave peace time training to volunteers and in time of war would form the main body of the army.
 Pre-war plans did not anticipate that the army would fight outside southern Africa and it was trained and equipped only for bush warfare.

 One of the problems to continuously face South Africa during the war was the shortage of available men.
 Due to its race policies it would only consider arming men of European descent which limited the available pool of men aged between 20 and 40 to around 320,000.
 In addition the declaration of war on Germany had the support of only a narrow majority in the South African parliament and was far from universally popular.
 Indeed, there was a significant minority actively opposed to the war and under these conditions conscription was never an option.
 The expansion of the army and its deployment overseas depended entirely on volunteers.

 Given the country's attitudes to race at the time, the enlistment of fighting troops from the much larger black population was hardly considered.
 Instead, in an attempt to free up as many whites as possible for the fighting and technical arms, a number of corps were formed to provide drivers and pioneers, drawn from the more acceptable Cape Coloured and Indian populations.
 These were eventually amalgamated into the Cape Corps.
 A Native Military Corps, manned by blacks, was also formed for pioneer and labouring tasks.
 For some of their tasks, individuals were armed, mainly for self-protection and guard duties, but they were never allowed to participate in actual combat against Europeans.